 A Statement About My Work...

-My cast iron sculptures combine the metaphor of iron material with our shared human condition.
-My iron sculptures draw the viewer in, juxtaposing concepts to evoke a deeper state of mind.
-The milk paint coating references a mother’s milk, the purifying role of milk in the sacred.
-The casein purifies the sculpture from its scrap iron origins and softens the darkness of the iron surface rendering it more approachable and visible.
+My cast iron sculptures, made from discarded metal, reference our deeper human states of mind, and juxtapose the metaphor of iron material to our shared human condition.
+The milk paint coating references a mother’s milk and the purifying role of milk in the sacred.
+The casein softens the darkness of the iron surface rendering it more approachable and visible and purifies the sculpture from its scrap iron origins.

-My cast iron sculptures combine the metaphor of iron material with our shared human condition.
-My iron sculptures draw the viewer in, juxtaposing concepts to evoke a deeper state of mind.
-The milk paint coating references a mother’s milk, the purifying role of milk in the sacred.
-The casein purifies the sculpture from its scrap iron origins and softens the darkness of the iron surface rendering it more approachable and visible.
+My cast iron sculptures, made from discarded metal, reference our deeper human states of mind, and juxtapose the metaphor of iron material to our shared human condition.
+The milk paint coating references a mother’s milk and the purifying role of milk in the sacred.
+The casein softens the darkness of the iron surface rendering it more approachable and visible and purifies the sculpture from its scrap iron origins.